Saksham-Varshney07/myPortfolio/README.md

 Welcome to the source code of my personal portfolio!

-Instead of a traditional scrolling website, this portfolio is designed as a highly interactive, MacOS-inspired desktop environment.
-It features draggable windows, a functional dock, dynamic widgets, and an immersive user experience built from the ground up.
+Instead of a traditional scrolling website, this portfolio is designed as a highly interactive, WindowsOS-inspired desktop environment.
+It features draggable windows, a functional dock, dynamic widgets, and an immersive user experience built from the ground up to showcase my work.

 ##  Features